pwkwiek/retinal-images-segmentation/README.md

 Achieved results:

-Training and validation results for attention U-ne
+Training and validation results for attention U-net
 ![results](results.png)
 ![results_compare](results_compare.png)
 Comparison of predicted segmentation with ground truth for one of the RGB images from the test set (mean DICE value for test set = 0.91)